-(F) If a taxpayer derives rReceipts from the sale of equipment used in its-the taxpayer's business, those receipts constitute sales.
+(F) If a taxpayer derives receipts from the sale of equipment used in its business, those receipts constitute sales.
 For example, a truck express company owns a fleet of trucks and sells its trucks under a regular replacement program.
-The gross receipts from the sales of the trucks are included in the sales receipts factor.
+The gross receipts from the sales of the trucks are included in the sales factor.